madrilene/lenesaile.com/src/en/blog/2022-11-29-eleventy-config.md

 Everything is neat and I can see at a glance what I am importing for this project.

 If there are too many filters, collections or shortcodes, I subdivide them further into their own folders, for example only the filters for handling the date in a common place.
-Larger blocks like the ones for the eleventy image shortcodes get their very own folder.
+Larger blocks like the ones for the [Eleventy Image](https://www.11ty.dev/docs/plugins/image/) shortcodes get their very own folder.
 The exported values are then imported into the parent `index.js`, and then exported all together again for the `eleventy.js` file. 🤪

 ### Method 3: adding another config file as a plugin